 Now, this is just my personal opinion however I have found that Amazon Australia is very expensive.
 My recommendation would be to shop Amazon US and use the above links.
 If you want to bypass shipping costs then look into joining Amazon Prime.
 This will often give you free shipping and a bit quicker too.
 It is like VIP shopping.

 Echidna Sewing.
-I have a soft spot for Echidna Sewing as this is where I purchased my very first Scan N Cut from a few years ago.
+I have a soft spot for Echidna Sewing as this is where I purchased my very first Scan N Cut a few years ago.

 Blackmore & Roy.
 This is another site that seems to stock a good range of accessories for your Scan N Cut.

-Spotlight has an online presence which services Australia, New Zealand, and Singapore and also stores across Australia.
+Spotlight has an online presence that services Australia, New Zealand, and Singapore and also stores across Australia.
 I am not certain if they have stores outside of Australia however if someone knows please let me know.